What Garlic Tastes Best?

 Garlic's unique flavor comes from sulfur compounds.
 Like other members of the allium family, the plant absorbs sulfate from the soil and incorporates it into amino acids and sulfur storage molecules.
 These sulfur storage molecules can then be broken down into approximately 50 different sulfur-containing compounds when the garlic is prepared and eaten.
 "These molecules give the plants an ecological advantage when they're growing out in the wild.
 As it happens, they're also biologically active within mammalian cells and tissues," says senior author Peter Rose, a biochemist at the University of Nottingham.

 At the GroEat Garlic Farm, we grow hardneck garlic including Rocambole, Porcelains, Purple Stripe, and Marbled Purple Stripe.
 If you are used to the softneck garlic found in most grocery stores, you'll find that hardneck garlic is superior.
-Purple Striped garlic is aptly named for the magenta and purple stripes.
-Porcelain garlic have a thick, porcelain-color tough skin making them excellent for storing.
+Purple Striped garlic is aptly named for its magenta and purple stripes.
+Porcelain garlic has a thick, porcelain-color tough skin making them excellent for storing.
 Porcelains are all full-flavored, hot and pungent in taste.
 Cloves are large.
 Crushed raw garlic can be quite hot and pungent.
 For raw garlic, try using cultivars with a sweeter, less hot taste, such as a Rocambole or Creole, or perhaps a Purple Stripe.
 For raw dishes, such as guacamole, I avoid using Porcelains such as Music or German Extra Hardy, as they are hotter.

 Hardneck Varieties (only a few listed here!)